UK Board: University must move quickly with partners to advance health of state

 One new initiative resulting from the Board’s resolution is the activation of the Advancing Kentucky Together Network.
 For more than two decades, UK HealthCare has established and worked with affiliates – hospitals, clinics and providers – across the state to open greater access to specialty care, such as cancer, heart disease and stroke.

 The Advancing Kentucky Together Network takes that affiliate model a step further.
 It will continue to work with providers and partners to increase access to care and help improve clinical outcomes.
-But will also work with other partners across the state on other issues related to overall health, such as education and workforce needs and training.
+But it will also work with other partners across the state on other issues related to overall health, such as education and workforce needs and training.

 The network will invest millions of dollars in new resources and intellectual property by UK HealthCare as part of the establishment of the new model – health care outcomes, workforce training and education – across the state.
 The Advancing Kentucky Together Network will start with clinical partnerships and then expand into other areas, depending upon the needs of partners.